nffm/.github/README.md

 Low-cost nanofabrication equipment will not match the level of precision or quality of high-end nanofabrication processes, but it's quite feasible that it could match processes from 15-20 years ago.
 These would still be very useful for MEMS and lower-performance integrated circuits.

 The ultimate goal is to have a set of open-source hardware and software tools that hobbyists can build and use for 1000-2000 USD.

+For this to work, we'll need to design many tools which are not accessible to hobbyists yet.
+These include atomic force microscopes (AFM), maskless photolithography machines, spin coating machines, and atomic layer deposition machines, among many others.